10 medication allergies FAQs

 During an allergic reaction, the release of histamine can cause symptoms like hives, skin rash, itchy skin or eyes and congestion.
 A more extreme reaction may cause anaphylactic shock, which requires immediate medical attention.
 The symptoms appear in minutes and may include difficulty breathing, blueness of the skin, a blotchy red rash, fainting, anxiety, rapid pulse, nausea and swelling in the mouth and throat.

-If you have known medicine allergy you should always inform your doctor before undergoing any type of treatment, including dental care.
+If you have known drug allergy you should always inform your doctor before undergoing any type of treatment, including dental care.
 It is advisable to wear a medical alert bracelet or pendant, or carry a card that identifies your allergy.